hpn33/manga-reader-by-godot-/readme.md

 - [x] refresh anything that need when opening new folder
 - [ ] clean code for scrolling
 - [ ] clean code on imagePlace and imageHolder
+- [ ] clean and add ability of navigate to core of program